Limited company: Sri Lanka

 In Sri Lanka, businesses can be registered as Private Limited Company "(Pvt) Ltd", Public Limited Company "PLC" or under a sole proprietorship.
 Registering as Private Limited Company will be more secure, and have added benefits.
 Therefore, you and your company will act as two independent parties; ensuring that your business assets and liabilities will be separate.
 All companies are registered under the Companies Act, No. 7 of 2007., through the Registrar of Companies, which operates its office in Colombo.

 United Kingdom

 The registration of companies in the United Kingdom is done through Companies House, which operates offices in London, Cardiff, Edinburgh and Belfast.
+Publicly traded limited company have names ending in 'Plc.'

 Prior to 1 October 2009, the registration of companies in Northern Ireland was the responsibility of the Department of Enterprise, Trade and Investment (a department of the devolved government).
-On the commencement of the Companies Act 2006, Northern Ireland's previously distinct company law was repealed and the new companies code instituted by that Act was extended to Northern Ireland.
+With the enactment of the Companies Act 2006, Northern Ireland's previously distinct company law was repealed and the new companies code instituted by that Act was extended to Northern Ireland.

 United States

 In the United States, corporations have limited liability, and the expression corporation is preferred to limited company.
 A "limited liability company" (LLC) is a different entity.
 However, some states permit corporations to have the designation Ltd. (instead of the usual Inc.) to signify their corporate status.
-A limited company must file annual tax returns ("corporation" tax returns) with the Securities and Exchange Commission.